leematthewshome/robotAI_version4/README.md

 sudo apt-get install libatlas-base-dev

-Download Snowboy project from Github, unzip, change directory to snowboy-master/swig/Python3 and run "make" to compile _snowboydetect.so.
+IF you want to use voice commands on client....Download Snowboy project from Github, unzip, change directory to snowboy-master/swig/Python3 and run "make" to compile _snowboydetect.so.
 Copy that file to lib/snowboy folder where RobotAI code is located

 Installation Specific to Server / Brain